dominique-shore/Fluvial-Geomorphology/Course_Topics/module-01.md

 ### Why we're covering it

 This introductory chapter introduces the organizing framework for how we will approach studying fluvial geomorphology - geomorphic analysis.
-Another phrase for geomorphic analysis is *reading the landcape*, and in our case of fluvial geomorphic anlalysis, we will focus on *reading riverscapes*.
+Another phrase for geomorphic analysis is *reading the landscape, and in our case of fluvial geomorphic analysis, we will focus on *reading riverscapes*.

 ### [Learning Outcomes]({{ site.baseurl }}/syllabus/#course-objectives)